KingIdee/guest-writer/articles/2018-07-25-configuring-continuous-deployment-pipelines-on-node.js-web-apps.markdown

 ## Preparing a Node.js App for Continuous Deployment

-You will build a simple hello word app with Node.js.
+You will build a simple hello world app with Node.js.
 Ensure that you have Node.js installed on your machine before moving ahead.
 However, if you don’t have it yet, follow this [link](https://nodejs.org/en/download/) to install it.

 ### Scaffolding a Node.js Web App